 Factors That Affect Cooking Time

 - Thickness: Thicker fillets take longer to cook than thinner cuts.
+Always account for size and adjust cooking times accordingly.

 Visual Cues for Doneness